Arckil/ZeroToLLM/README.md

 Right now, the only things I know about LLM is that it's a new kind of text generation AI, that is somehow may better than anything created before.

 What is the difference with deep learning, machine learning, etc.?
 LLM is a subset of Deep Learning, which is a subset of Machine Learning, which is a subset of what we call "AI".
-Alright, that seams clear enough.
+Alright, that seams clear enough for now.

 ## Am I even doing something meaningful?: Finetuning or creating a LLM from scratch